CodeRTX/CodeRTX/README.md

 - 👋 Hi, I’m @CodeRTX.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning HTML

 <!---
 CodeRTX/CodeRTX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.